 We Are Shaped by the Obstacles We Face

-Although the path can be accessed from many points, the installation is designed to flow east-west akin to Terry Fox’s journey.
-Visitors enter from Queen’s Quay and experience the obstacles in a southwesterly direction, ending at an elevated vantage point.
-From this unique perspective, the granite impediments visually transform into a familiar silhouette, a meditation on the way many challenges can shape and strengthen us if we have the tenacity to face them bravely as Terry Fox did.
+Visitors enter from Queen’s Quay and experience the obstacles in a southwesterly direction, ending at an elevated vantage point at the west edge of the park.
+When viewed from the bench, the granite impediments converge into an anamorphic illusion, visually transforming into the familiar silhouette of Terry Fox running along the Trans Canada Highway.
+The image was inspired by a photograph by Gail Harvey, who has generously given permission for its use.
+The intention of the artwork is to invite reflection on the way many challenges can shape and strengthen us if we have the tenacity to face them bravely as Terry Fox did.

 Below: anamorphic silhouette as it appears to a viewer seated on the bench.

 Above: photo by Gail Harvey, 1980.
 Below: preliminary 3D model of components.

 Above: Craig Jarvis at the east end of the sculpture group.